 Section 7 deals with post closure site management plans and activities.
-This section presents the environmental management measures proposed for the decommissioning and post closure period.
+This section presents the environmental management measures proposed for the decommissioning and post closure period, and proposes temporary closure issues and measures.

-Section 8 provides an updated cost estimate for implementing the closure plan.
+Section 8 provides an updated cost estimate for implementing the closure plan at different times during the life of mine.